Samsung Electronics braces for profit drop as China slowdown chips away at demand

-SEOUL (Reuters) - Samsung Electronics Co Ltd (005930.KS) is set to post its first drop in quarterly operating profit in two years as slowing economic growth in China, a key market for the South Korean tech giant, erodes demand for its products.
+SEOUL (Reuters) - Samsung Electronics Co Ltd is set to post its first drop in quarterly operating profit in two years as slowing economic growth in China, a key market for the South Korean tech giant, erodes demand for its products.

-Bleak results from the world’s top maker of semiconductors and smartphones would add to worries for investors, already on edge after Samsung’s biggest rival Apple Inc (AAPL.O) this week took the rare step of cutting its sales forecast on slowing iPhone demand in China.
+Bleak results from the world’s top maker of semiconductors and smartphones would add to worries for investors, already on edge after Samsung’s biggest rival Apple Inc this week took the rare step of cutting its sales forecast on slowing iPhone demand in China.

 Samsung, due to publish preliminary fourth-quarter results on Jan.
 8, is expected to see a 12 percent year-on-year drop in operating profit to 13.3 trillion won ($11.85 billion) for the period, I/B/E/S data from Refinitiv shows.